 City and state officials received notice of a potential claim by the families today from Miler Stern Lawyers, which represents the families.

-BALTIMORE, MD, December 8, 2022 – The families of four Baltimore City firefighters - three who were killed in January when a burning vacant rowhome collapsed on them and one who was injured – plan to file a wrongful death lawsuit against multiple entities including Baltimore City, the state of Maryland and the Baltimore City Fire Department, Miller Stern Lawyers announced today.
+BALTIMORE, MD, December 8, 2022 – The families of four Baltimore firefighters - three who were killed in January when a burning vacant rowhome collapsed on them and one who was injured – plan to file a wrongful death lawsuit against multiple entities including Baltimore, the state of Maryland and the Baltimore Fire Department, Miller Stern Lawyers announced today.

 The families of Kelsey Sadler, Paul Butrim, Kenneth Lacayo, and John McMaster today notified the city, state, and fire department officials of a potential claim, holding them responsible for the deaths and injury of firefighters who were acting in the line of duty on January 24, 2022, when a rowhome at 205 S. Stricker St. partially collapsed.